-RIDG and GIG join forces with industry partners to unlock the opportunity for floating wind
+RIDG and GIG join forces with industry partners

 Ten of the world’s leading offshore energy organisations have joined the Offshore Renewable Energy (ORE) Catapult’s national Floating Offshore Wind Centre of Excellence (FOWCoE) to drive forward the development of next-generation offshore wind technologies.